buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 Click on the link to get the list of allowed codes for [countries](https://api.bsdd.buildingsmart.org/api/Country/v1), [languages](https://api.bsdd.buildingsmart.org/api/Language/v1), [units](https://api.bsdd.buildingsmart.org/api/Unit/v1), [reference documents](https://api.bsdd.buildingsmart.org/api/ReferenceDocument/v1) and [ifc class](https://api.bsdd.buildingsmart.org/api/Dictionary/v2/Classes?uri=https%3A%2F%2Fidentifier.buildingsmart.org%2Furi%2Fbuildingsmart%2Fifc%2F4.3).
 If you think there are reference documents missing, please let us know.

 If you are unfamiliar with JSON, we recommend reading [Introduction to JSON](https://javaee.github.io/tutorial/jsonp001.html).
-And please note that JSON is a format meant for computer systems to exchange data.
+Please note that JSON is a format meant for computer systems to exchange data.
 If you have your dictionary data in a computer system, then it's best to let the system create the JSON for you.

 ## List of fields